 |D1||Regulated financial products and activities|

-Understanding of the scope of information and guidance which can be provided, and that ‘advice’ and recommendations are regulated activities (refer to definitions on page 4).
+Understanding of the scope of information and guidance which can be provided, and that ‘advice’ and recommendations are regulated activities (refer to definitions).

 A broad understanding of the types of activities that are beyond the remit of the practitioner (e.g. debt advice, consumer credit, investment businesses, funeral plan contracts, electronic money, insurance business and distribution, operating a dormant account, home finance).